metagenome-atlas/Tutorial/README.md

 [Rstudio][Binder_Rstudio]          [Jupyter][Binder_Jupyter]

 If something doesn't work, [let us know][chat].

+## Run the code on your computer
+If you want to run this code on your machine.
+Download this repo either as zip or with `git clone`.
+In the directories `Python` and `R` are dedicated scripts to install the necessary packages to run the code.

 <!--
 [This cool report](http://htmlpreview.github.io/?https://github.com/metagenome-atlas/Tutorial/blob/master/Example/Results/Summary.html):sparkles: shows the most interesting output of Atlas.